MBZUAI-Research-Office/research_muchi/llama/README.md

-# bare-bones wrappers for running llama 2 with major ML frameworks
+# thin wrappers for running llama 2 with major ML frameworks

 ## MLX